Forking

 Using GH and GLAB

-Using Gitubs gh command:
+Using the Github gh command:

 gh pr create

-Using Gitlab Glab:
+Using the Gitlab glab tool:

 glab mr create